Leaderboard

 3 points

-13. The Club is underperforming on and off the park.
+The Club is underperforming on and off the park.
 It posts scrotum tightening losses every year, and the team, which has just turned in two of the worst Rangers' performances I have ever seen - at Ibrox, and on the spin- is struggling, bereft of confidence, without leadership, with a pronounced sick note culture, and out of domestic competitions.
 The road to Hell, my late mother would say, is paved with good intentions.
 If you seek an explanation, look no further than who is in charge.
 There are two principal issues - 1.
 Fans (qua fans) in the boardroom 2.
 The myth that skills are always transferable.
 We may speculate about divisions among the board members and major shareholders, and lack of leadership, which would not have helped, to say the least.
 So, we are where we are, and the options are very limited.
-You have bought the ticket, now take the ride.
+You have bought the ticket, now take the ride.2 points

 2 points